-Sifter, is an open-source intelligence tool (OSINT) that empowers any investigator to collect, analyse and report their findings visually.
+Sifter is an open-source intelligence tool (OSINT) that empowers any investigator to collect, analyse, and report their findings visually.

 John recognises that investigative research is hard and time-consuming, which makes it costly.
-The Sifter project aims to radically reduce the time needed for investigations, by uncovering hidden patterns sooner.
-Whilst also providing a new crowdsourced income stream for investigative researchers.
+The Sifter project aims to radically reduce the time needed for investigations by uncovering hidden patterns sooner whilst also providing a new crowdsourced income stream for investigative researchers.

-John’s objective is to build a SAAS [Software as a service] product that combines private and publicly sourced data sets, with user-generated notes—complemented with a browser extension—to directly reference inline statements.
-All data points will be visually collated in a user-friendly node-based graph, from which reports can be crafted, and subscribed to by internal or external audiences.
+John’s objective is to build a SAAS [Software As A Service] product that combines private and publicly sourced data sets with user-generated notes—complemented with a browser extension—to directly reference inline statements.
+All data points will be visually collated in a user-friendly node-based graph, from which reports can be crafted and subscribed to by internal or external audiences.

-The envisaged typical users are investigators, initially investigative journalists, then broadening out to researchers, and business analysts.
-The business model is based upon user subscriptions but, as I understand it, the plan is to monetise investigative research enabling independent researchers to share their research with others, either on a fee paid basis or freely.
+The envisaged typical users are investigators, initially investigative journalists, then broadening out to researchers and business analysts.
+The business model is based upon user subscriptions.
+But, as I understand it, the plan is to monetise investigative research, enabling independent researchers to share their research with others, either on a fee-paid basis or freely.

-John Kindly wrote a handy summary of our discussion:
+John kindly wrote a handy summary of our discussion:

 Iain Davis, a blogger and researcher, discusses his journey into research and journalism investigation, as well as his approach to critical thinking.
 He emphasizes the importance of questioning information from all sources and using the Trivium method to analyze and understand events.
 Davis also shares his process of collecting and organizing information, including unlocking paywalled studies and searching for primary sources.
 He highlights the challenges of accessing and analysing government reports and documents.